-Following is the clearing specifications for effective rights-of-way vegetation management:
+The following is the clearing specifications for effective rights-of-way vegetation management:

 Smaller brush stems will be treated with a herbicide rather than cut, while stumps will be treated with a herbicide to prevent re-growth.

 Clearing of all trees 10 feet either side of the line.
 Large mature trees and low-growing ornamental or fruit trees are exceptions to the specification.
 Trimming clearance is typically 10 feet underneath and to the side of the line, while all offending branches are removed above the line.
 Brush will be chipped and the wood will be left for the homeowner.
-A representative will contact you prior to the work, if the tree is a good candidate for removal.
+A representative will be in contact you prior to the work, if the tree is a good candidate for removal.

 Modifications of Tree Clearing Standards in Urban/Residential Areas

 Options to modify rights-of-way clearing may be offered to individual landowners or groups of adjacent landowners that object to clearing standards.
 The cooperative seeks to enable individual members to choose methods for rights-of-way clearance that best address their concerns, while preventing the burden of cost for use of non-standard procedures from being placed upon all members.